kalyaninpawar/Learn_Basic_Javascript/README.md

 To give you a better understanding of how JavaScript works, let's explain some of the core features of the language.
 It's worth noting that these features are common to all programming languages.
 If you master these fundamentals, you have a head start on coding in other languages too!

+### Variables
+Variables are containers that store values.
+You start by declaring a variable with the var (less recommended, dive deeper for the explanation) or the let keyword, followed by the name you give to the variable: